8 ways to communicate when traveling in a foreign country

 Remember too, when traveling in a country where you don’t speak the language, you may need help – in an emergency, if you miss a train, or for health or medical reasons, among others.
 You need to be prepared to communicate in some way.

-Here are a 9 tips from HI Travel Tales to help you communicate when traveling in a foreign country when English might not be easily spoken or understood:
+Here are 8 tips to help you communicate when traveling in a foreign country

 Alternatively, carry an off-line dictionary of basic terms on your smartphone or tablet.
 Do not count on having a Wi-Fi connection or connecting with data roaming, however.
 Offline, we have used dict.cc (free), but you have to think about this in advance, download the app and choose your language pair for download.
 There are of course many you can choose from, but many only allow free use when online.

-Try a game of charades, but be careful.
+4. Try a game of charades, but be careful.
 You absolutely must understand that certain gestures some countries deem normal are taboo or mean something vulgar in other countries.
 In some countries, for example, nodding your head up and down means “no,” while a side-to-side shake means “yes.”
-In many countries pointing or showing your palm is a no-no. As with the caveat about drawing pictures, don’t assume your charades are clear – as our friends Diane and Jerry found out when she pointed to her water bottle to mean water, as in the sea and the port where their ship was, and they instead ended up at a coffee shop because the taxi driver thought she wanted water (See their story, “Cruise ship boarding near miss: twice in two days!” in the Essays section of our Journal area).
+In many countries pointing or showing your palm is a no-no. As with the caveat about drawing pictures, don’t assume your charades are clear – as our friends Diane and Jerry found out when she pointed to her water bottle to mean water, as in the sea and the port where their ship was, and they instead ended up at a coffee shop because the taxi driver thought she wanted water (See their story, “Cruise ship boarding near miss: twice in two days!“).

-Get to know off-line mapping apps and download your favorite to your device prior to your departure.
-HI Travel Tales likes Ulmon’s CityMaps2Go app.
+5. Get to know off-line mapping apps and download your favorite to your device prior to your departure.
+We like Ulmon’s CityMaps2Go app.
 You do not need a connection, and you can put stars on the map to mark locations.
 Thus, you can always put a star on a destination to show a taxi driver.
 Certainly, there are other offline map applications available.
 Google Maps has also made it possible to use its mapping service offline, but when offline, they are more limited.

-Allow extra time and be patient.
-And, remember, a smile will always get your further than loud demands – particularly if the person you’re talking too can’t understand.
+8. Allow extra time and be patient.
+And, remember, a smile will always get your further than loud demands – particularly if the person you’re talking to can’t understand.
 Those are words of wisdom every traveler follows, albeit not every tourist.

 As our friend Diane (from her “Cruise ship near miss” story) summed up after an adventure in Vietnam: “Being polite and respectful of people and their local customs.
 That is the first step in opening the door to communication even if neither of you speak the language.”
 We couldn’t agree more.